 We will endeavour to deliver a broad, relevant, stimulating, participative and appropriate curriculum.
 We will do this using a variety of teaching and learning styles and adapting the curriculum for children with Emotional, Behavioural, Social Difficulties in consultation with the Special Educational Needs and Disabilities Co-ordinator (SENDCo), parents and outside agencies, as appropriate.
 Lessons will be well planned, organised and delivered.
 Teachers will instigate good relationships with their pupils.
 Children will be given opportunities to learn and show self-organisation skills.
 Children will be guided to become increasingly independent learners, showing use of investigative and research skills.
-Children will be encouraged to become increasingly involved in reviewing their own progress, self assessment and target-setting.
+Children will be encouraged to become increasingly involved in reviewing their own progress, self-assessment and target-setting.

-Classrooms will be maintained in good decorative order (subject to budgetary constraints), be tidy and have displays that stimulate, inform, are interactive or a celebration of children's work.
+Classrooms will be maintained in good decorative order (subject to budgetary constraints), be tidy and have displays that stimulate, inform, are interactive, or are a celebration of children's work.

-Teachers will acknowledge children's progress in both academic terms and other areas, such as behaviour, through things like stars, stamps, certificates, Star of the Week etc. for individuals and groups and house points.
+Teachers will acknowledge children's progress in both academic terms and other areas, such as behaviour, through things like stickers, stamps, certificates, Star of the Week etc. for individuals and groups, and house points (that can also collated on Class Dojo).